 Copyright © Crown King Fire District.
 All rights reserved.

-Cadets: This is a position that trains 14-18 year olds in fire and Emergency Medical Services operations.
-Based on their training level those over 16 may be able to respond on apparatus and participate in non-hazardous operations.
+Cadets: This is a position that trains 14-18 year old in Fire and Emergency Medical Services operations.
+Based on their training level those over 16yrs. of age, may be able to respond on apparatus and participate in non-hazardous operations.
 This is a great opportunity for families to work together to help the Crown King community.

 Dispatchers: Duties include tracking all personnel in service, properly gathering information when an incident is reported, dispatching out the proper companies and providing logistical support to the incident commander.